About 4.5 billion people took advantage of commercial airlines in 2019.

 Its all-cargo fleet makes it different from carriers like Air Canada, which may use the same aircraft to carry both passengers and cargo.
 The company carries about 1.3 million pounds of cargo every night.

 Cargojet stock is one of the best growth stocks in Canada.
-The share price grew over 1,800% between March 2012 and March 2022, pushing it a ten-year CAGR among the top ten stocks in the country.
+The share price grew over 1,800% between March 2012 and March 2022.

 3. Exchange Income Corporation Stock

 - Ticker: EIF.TO

 - Forward Dividend Yield: 5.08%

 - Dividend Payout Ratio: 134.91%